Welcome back: Lakers, LeBron headed to the conference finals

 LAKE BUENA VISTA, Fla.
 (AP) — The Los Angeles Lakers are going to the conference finals for the first time in a decade, ending the longest drought in franchise history.

 LeBron James is going there for the first time since 2018.
-For him, that also qualifies as a drought.
+For him, that also qualifies as ending a drought.

 James scored 29 points and the Lakers wrapped up their first trip to the Western Conference finals since 2010 by topping the Houston Rockets 119-96 on Saturday night in Game 5 at Walt Disney World.